CS 303E: Spring, 2025

 By the way, even if you do all of the work yourself, sharing your work with someone else is still cheating.
 You will both be punished.
 You may think that you're doing your friend a favor.
 You're not; you're putting both of your academic futures at risk.

 Many students begin every assignment by immediately going to Google, trying to find something that might keep them from having to solve the problem for themselves.
 That is an incredibly stupid thing to do.
 For one thing, you won't learn the material.
 But more importantly, you're starting down a moral slippery slope that's liable to send you over a cliff.
-Suppose you find something up to and including a complete solution that some idiot has posted on GitHub; it likely will be too tempting not to use it.
+Suppose you find something up to and including a complete solution that some idiot has posted on GitHub; will you have the self-discipline not to use it?

 You may naively believe that changing variable names and reordering code will keep you from being caught.
 Computer science is amazing!
 We have very sophisticated automated tools that can compare thousands of programs and find copying even if the variable names are different and the code is substantially re-ordered.
 With very high likelihood, you will be caught if you cheat.
 Every semester, students learn this the hard way.
 Every semester, several students are caught cheating in this class and get an F and/or are reported to the Dean of Students office.
 Don't be one of those students.
 It's not worth it!